 I am actively looking for graduate and undergraduate students interested in using petrology, geochemistry, and geochronology to study Earth’s past.
 Some examples of possible student research projects are described on the “Research” page.
 If you are interested in joining our group at the University of Michigan, please email me!
-If you have concerns or questions about the graduate program or application process, you can contact me directly or visit the University of Michigan EES graduate program webpages: Application information and Tips for applying.
+If you have concerns or questions about the graduate program or application process, contact me or visit the University of Michigan EES graduate program webpages: Application information and Tips for applying.

 The University of Michigan consistently ranks as one of the top Earth science programs, nationally.
 Students are funded through a combination of research and teaching assistantships.
 Graduate students receive a tuition waiver, medical health and dental insurance, and an annual stipend of ~$33,000 to cover their living costs.

 January 2021: First instrument purchased for the lab!
 Agilent 7900s quadrupole ICP-MS which will be used for U–Pb petrochronology and trace-element imaging.
 Scheduled for delivery in late February!

 December 2020: Presented a poster on “Metamorphism and the evolution of plate tectonics” at the AGU virtual meeting.
 Bids for our ICP-MS are in and we are on track to get the lab set up in late winter/early spring!

 November 2020: Our DEI committee hosted a screening of Picture a Scientist for our department, followed by a really great discussion among students, researchers, and faculty.
 I highly recommend people take the time to watch this film.
 It is very powerful.